mariovor/paperless-ecodms-importer/README.md

 **Supported**

 * Read your EcoDMS backup and upload files to paperless.
+* Metadata:
+  * Title

 **Not Supported**

-At the moment, no metadata is used from EcoDMS
+At the moment, no other metadata is used from EcoDMS.

 ## Prerequisites